-Labels body the British Phonographic Industry has for the first time lodged formal proceedings against illegal uploaders of digital music.
+LONDON — Labels’ trade group, the British Phonographic Industry, has for the first time lodged formal proceedings against illegal uploaders of digital music.

-High Court proceedings are being issued today (Aug.
-1) against five individuals as the trade group steps up its fight against significant distributors of illegal music online.
+High Court proceedings were commenced Aug.
+1 against five individuals as the trade group steps up its fight against significant distributors of illegal music online.

-All five cases were the subject of a March court order requiring Internet service providers to identify those account-holders which had been involved in illegal file-sharing.
+All five cases were the subject of a March court order requiring Internet service providers to identify those account-holders who had been involved in illegal file-sharing.

 To date, 60 British computer users have settled legal claims against them for illegal file-sharing.
 Compensation in each case has reached up to £6,500 ($11,400).